BIOLINERX LTD/S (NASDAQ:BLRX) Short Interest Update

-BIOLINERX LTD/S (NASDAQ:BLRX) was the target of a significant growth in short interest in June.
-As of June 15th, there was short interest totalling 401,200 shares, a growth of 432.8% from the May 31st total of 75,300 shares.
-Based on an average daily volume of 483,200 shares, the days-to-cover ratio is currently 0.8 days.
+BIOLINERX LTD/S (NASDAQ:BLRX) was the recipient of a large increase in short interest during the month of August.
+As of August 14th, there was short interest totalling 1,480,000 shares, an increase of 114.6% from the July 30th total of 689,800 shares.
+Based on an average trading volume of 709,900 shares, the days-to-cover ratio is currently 2.1 days.

-Several institutional investors have recently modified their holdings of BLRX.
-Morgan Stanley grew its holdings in shares of BIOLINERX LTD/S by 34.3% in the first quarter.
-Morgan Stanley now owns 343,909 shares of the biotechnology company’s stock worth $457,000 after purchasing an additional 87,922 shares during the last quarter.
-Jane Street Group LLC bought a new position in shares of BIOLINERX LTD/S in the first quarter worth approximately $77,000.
-Psagot Investment House Ltd. bought a new position in shares of BIOLINERX LTD/S in the second quarter worth approximately $200,000.
-Finally, Goldman Sachs Group Inc. bought a new position in shares of BIOLINERX LTD/S in the second quarter worth approximately $65,000.
-Hedge funds and other institutional investors own 37.05% of the company’s stock.
+BIOLINERX LTD/S (NASDAQ:BLRX) last announced its quarterly earnings results on Wednesday, May 20th.
+The biotechnology company reported ($0.60) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.83) by $0.23.
+On average, sell-side analysts predict that BIOLINERX LTD/S will post -1.98 EPS for the current year.

-A number of equities research analysts recently weighed in on the stock.
-Maxim Group reaffirmed a “buy” rating on shares of BIOLINERX LTD/S in a research note on Friday, August 7th.
-HC Wainwright reaffirmed a “buy” rating on shares of BIOLINERX LTD/S in a research note on Monday, July 20th.
-Finally, Zacks Investment Research raised shares of BIOLINERX LTD/S from a “hold” rating to a “buy” rating and set a $2.25 target price on the stock in a research note on Wednesday, July 22nd.
+Large investors have recently made changes to their positions in the stock.
+Opaleye Management Inc. acquired a new stake in shares of BIOLINERX LTD/S in the 2nd quarter valued at approximately $29,000.
+Goldman Sachs Group Inc. acquired a new stake in BIOLINERX LTD/S during the 2nd quarter worth approximately $65,000.
+Jane Street Group LLC acquired a new stake in BIOLINERX LTD/S during the 1st quarter worth approximately $77,000.
+Psagot Investment House Ltd. acquired a new stake in BIOLINERX LTD/S during the 2nd quarter worth approximately $200,000.
+Finally, Morgan Stanley raised its holdings in BIOLINERX LTD/S by 34.3% during the 1st quarter.
+Morgan Stanley now owns 343,909 shares of the biotechnology company’s stock worth $457,000 after buying an additional 87,922 shares during the period.
+Institutional investors and hedge funds own 37.05% of the company’s stock.

-BIOLINERX LTD/S (NASDAQ:BLRX) last issued its earnings results on Wednesday, May 20th.
-The biotechnology company reported ($0.60) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.83) by $0.23.
-Equities analysts anticipate that BIOLINERX LTD/S will post -1.98 EPS for the current year.
+A number of brokerages have commented on BLRX.
+Maxim Group reissued a “buy” rating on shares of BIOLINERX LTD/S in a report on Friday, August 7th.
+Zacks Investment Research raised shares of BIOLINERX LTD/S from a “hold” rating to a “buy” rating and set a $2.25 target price on the stock in a research note on Wednesday, July 22nd.
+Finally, HC Wainwright reaffirmed a “buy” rating on shares of BIOLINERX LTD/S in a research note on Monday, July 20th.

 BioLineRx Ltd., a clinical stage biopharmaceutical development company, focuses on oncology and immunology.
 Its development pipeline consists of clinical-stage therapeutic candidates, which include BL-8040, a peptide for the treatment of multiple cancer and hematological indications; AGI-134, an immuno-oncology agent in development for solid tumors; and BL-5010, a customized, proprietary, pen-like applicator for the non-surgical removal of benign skin lesions.